Getable/styleguide-js/README.md

     // reference the variable will work due to
     // variable hoisting.
 Note: the assignment
-    // value of `true` is not hoisted. function example(){
+    // value of `true` is not hoisted. function example() {
       console.log(declaredButNotAssigned) // => undefined
       var declaredButNotAssigned = true
     }

     // The interpreter is hoisting the variable
-    // declaration to the top of the scope.
+    // declaration to the top of the scope,
-    // Which means our example could be rewritten as: function example(){
+    // which means our example could be rewritten as: function example() {
-      var declaredButNotAssigned
+      let declaredButNotAssigned
       console.log(declaredButNotAssigned) // => undefined
       declaredButNotAssigned = true
+    }

+    // using const and let
+    function example() {
+      console.log(declaredButNotAssigned) // => throws a ReferenceError
+      console.log(typeof declaredButNotAssigned) // => throws a ReferenceError
+      const declaredButNotAssigned = true
     }
     ```